Kiki-Bouba-Team/niri-switch/README.md

 You can bind this command to any key combination, `Alt+Tab` is just an example.

-## Options

-You can optionally add `--workspace` option to `niri-switch` command to limit listed windows to only those from the active workspace.
-By default all windows from all workspaces are listed.

 ## Configuration

 You can customize the look by providing custom `~/.config/niri-switch/style.css` file.
 The default configuration is located in `src/gui/style.css`, you can copy it and modify.